 Now let’s take a look at how to become a nursery nurse…

-Nursery nurses often oversee nursery assistants, along with working with children.
-To be a nursery assistant, you do not require any qualifications.
-In contrast, become a Nursery Nurse, you need not less than level 3 qualification in childcare or early years.
-The popular qualification consists of CACHE Diploma in childcare and education or the national diploma in children’s play.
+In this section, you will get an idea about the qualification needed for Nursery nurses.
+To become a nursery assistant, you do not require any qualifications.
+In contrast, become a childcare assistant, you need not less than level 3 qualification in childcare or early years.
+Moreover, the popular qualification consists of CACHE Diploma in childcare and education or the national diploma in children’s play.

 To get the opportunity to study for level 3 qualification, you will be required C+/4+ grade in GCSEs English and maths.
-If you do not have these grades in GCSEs, you could be able to do a functional skills course before beginning the level 3 qualified course.
+So, if you do not have these grades in GCSEs, you could be able to do a functional skills course before beginning the level 3 qualified course.

 But, in Scotland, one year course National Certificate or National Qualification course in childcare and then spend another year for Higher National Certificate in Early Education and Childcare.
 Admission requirements differ from different colleges.
 You can check precise requirements with each college.

-Now, you know how to become a nursery nurse, their daily task, required qualification, skills, benefits, salary range and responsibilities.
-If you want to learn more, there is an amazing course for you can get a glimpse of nursery nursing.
-You can check the following course to start your Nursery Nursing career.
+So, you know how to become a nursery nurse, their daily task, required qualification, skills, benefits, salary range and responsibilities.
+However, If you want to learn more, there is an amazing course for you can get a glimpse of childcare educator.
+Above all, you can check the following course to start your Nursing career.